 - •Shareholders could vote against the Loan Portfolio Sale proposal or fail to vote, thereby making the Loan Portfolio Sale impossible.
 If the Loan Portfolio Sale proposal is not approved by Shareholders, we believe that our automobile finance installment contracts will rapidly suffer large credit losses which could result in a significant devaluation of the Corporation and the market value of its stock and add uncertainty to our ability to successfully implement our restructuring plan.
-See "THE LOAN PORTFOLIO SALE-Reasons for the Loan Portfolio Sale Proposal" and "THE LOAN PORTFOLIO SALE- Our Business and Operations Following Approval of the Loan Portfolio Sale Proposal." - •The Loan Portfolio Sale, even if approved by the Shareholders, may not be completed. - •The occurrence of certain events, changes or other circumstance could give rise to the termination of the Asset Purchase Agreement, which would result in the Loan Portfolio Sale not being consummated in accordance with the Asset Purchase Agreement. - •The Board did not seek or obtain a fairness opinion from an investment bank or other firm that the consideration to be paid for the assets being sold is fair from a financial point of view. - •Our ability to preserve and use our net operating loss ("NOL") carryforwards and certain other tax attributes as part of our restructuring plan, or otherwise, may be limited or may not be available for use at all.
-As of September 30, 2023, we maintained a deferred income tax valuation allowance of \$11.3 million, the remaining state gross NOL was \$53.5 million, and the remaining U.S. gross NOL amounted to \$31.3 million.
-The U.S. NOL generated beginning in 2022 and later will carry forward indefinitely, while some state NOLs begin to expire March 31, 2039.
-Realization of these NOL depends on future income and if we do not generate future income our existing carryforwards would be unavailable to offset future income tax liabilities, which could materially and adversely affect our results of operations, Additionally, under Section 382 of the Internal Revenue Code, if a corporation undergoes an "ownership change," generally defined as a greater than 50% change (by value) in its equity ownership over a rolling three-year period, the corporation's ability to use its pre-change NOL carryforwards and other pre-change tax attributes to offset its post-change income may be limited.
-Similar rules may apply under state tax laws.
-We do not believe that we will experience an ownership change as a result of the domestication or the Loan Portfolio Sale.
-However, we may experience ownership changes in the future as a result of future transactions in, or issuances of, our stock, some of which may be outside our control.
-If a "change in ownership" occurs and if we earn net taxable income, our ability to use our prechange NOL carryforwards, or other pre-change tax attributes, to offset U.S. and state taxable income may be subject to significant limitations or may not be available at all.
-Limitations on the use of our pre-change NOL carryforwards or other prechange tax attributes or our inability to use them could adversely affect our restructuring plan by delaying or preventing its implementation.
+See "THE LOAN PORTFOLIO SALE-Reasons for the Loan Portfolio Sale Proposal" and "THE LOAN PORTFOLIO SALE- Our Business and Operations Following Approval of the Loan Portfolio Sale Proposal." - •The Loan Portfolio Sale, even if approved by the Shareholders, may not be completed. - •The occurrence of certain events, changes or other circumstance could give rise to the termination of the Asset Purchase Agreement, which would result in the Loan Portfolio Sale not being consummated in accordance with the Asset Purchase Agreement. - •The Board did not seek or obtain a fairness opinion from an investment bank or other firm that the consideration to be paid for the assets being sold is fair from a financial point of view. - •In developing the restructuring plan and considering the Loan Portfolio Sale, the Board considered potential strategic alternatives, including identifying available strategic alternatives and transactions involving the Corporation as a whole, such as a merger, reverse merger, sale of assets, strategic partnership or other business combination transaction, that would have a reasonable likelihood of providing value to our shareholders over time in excess of the amount, if any, the shareholders would receive in a liquidation.
+The Board determined that none of these potential strategic alternatives or transactions, other than the Loan Portfolio Sale, were viable.
+Currently, the Board has no plans to liquidate the Corporation's assets and distribute funds from liquidation to the shareholders.
+If in the future the Board determines that liquidation of the Corporation's assets and distribution of funds from liquidation to the shareholders is in the best interests of the shareholders, the liquidation proceeds received by shareholders at that time could be of less value to the shareholders than the value they may receive if the Loan